A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 where $\mu(x,y)$ is the geodesic distance between the points $x$ and $y$.
 The choice of this basis of bitensors for the propagators was made based on the experience with the photon propagator computed in \cite{Moga:2025gdy}.
 For details on how to manipulate bitensors we refer the reader to the original work by Allen and Jacobson \cite{Allen:1985wd}.

 The discussion so far has been completely general and holds for any background metric $g_{\mu\nu}$.
 We will now specialize to (Euclidean) AdS$_{d+1}$.
 The system of equations governing $A,B,C_i, \, i=1,2,3,4,5,$ is intractable for general $(\alpha, \beta, d)$.
-The equations can be completely integrated for a number of special values of the triplet $(\alpha, \beta, d)$: (i) $(\alpha, 5/2, 3)$ (a dS version of this solution has been obtained earlier in \cite{Higuchi:2001uv}) (ii) $(36/5, 7/10, 3)$ (iii) $(\alpha, 2/3, 4)$.
+The equations can be completely integrated for a number of special values of the triplet $(\alpha, \beta, d)$: (i) $(\alpha, 5/2, 3)$ (a dS version of this solution has been obtained earlier in \cite{Higuchi:2001uv}), (ii) $(36/5, 7/10, 3)$, (iii) $(\alpha, 2/3, 4)$.
 These solutions will be presented in \cite{MStoappear}.

 Significant simplifications happen when $\beta=1$.
 This value is special in a number of ways.
-First, for this value of $\beta$ and for a flat background, $g_{\mu\nu}=\delta_{\mu\nu}$, the gauge-fixing function does not completely fix the gauge, since $F^\alpha(h_{\mu \nu}{=}\partial_\mu \partial_\nu \lambda)=0$ identically.
+First, for this value of $\beta$ and for a flat background, $g_{\mu\nu}=\delta_{\mu\nu}$, the gauge-fixing function does not completely fix the gauge, since $F^\alpha(h_{\mu \nu}{=}\partial_\mu \partial_\nu \lambda)=0$ identically for any scalar function $\lambda$.
 This can also be seen from the quadratic part of the gauge-fixed action.
-In flat space and after commuting the derivatives the ghost kinetic term in \eqref{ghost} becomes
+In flat spacetime and after commuting the derivatives the ghost kinetic term in \eqref{ghost} becomes